charliemcleavy18-alt/SOC-ANALYST-LABS/Pyramid-of-pain/README.md

 After neautralizing initial hashes and IP's I had to identify the Domains that the adversary was making connections to in order to obtain C2 callback (command-and-control).
 <img width="1372" height="854" alt="dns" src="https://github.com/user-attachments/assets/5d702ac5-e2d4-4360-979d-4685c5aad01c" />

+##Marker 1: Shows the sequence of requests where the process fetches the backdoor.exe payload.

+##Marker 2: Highlights the specific DNS request that provided the trigger for the block rule.

-Detection: Analyzing the network activity of sample3.exe (PID 1021) revealed persistent HTTP GET requests and DNS resolutions to a suspicious external domain.
+##Detection: Analyzing the network activity of sample3.exe (PID 1021) revealed persistent HTTP GET requests and DNS resolutions to a suspicious external domain.

-Indicator: Malicious Domain: emudyn.bresonicz.info
+##Indicator: Malicious Domain: emudyn.bresonicz.info

 <img width="1885" height="549" alt="3" src="https://github.com/user-attachments/assets/87a46dd1-ff05-44e4-b621-556811749f71" />